 Online Socialization vs. Face-to-face Interactions

-Nowadays, more people are choosing to socialize online rather than face to face.
+are choosing to socialize online rather than face to face.
+Do you think

 Over the decades, the Internet has immensely revolutionized communications to such an extent that it is now our preferred medium of everyday interaction.
 With the exponential growth of the social networking platforms, the majority of tech-savvy people, especially the millennials, prefer to socialize virtually rather than face to face.
 From my perspective, this is a negative development which could lead to j cyber fraud and k leakages of confidential information despite some advantages.